ravindu644/Android-Kernel-Tutorials/README.md

   - **❗Mediatek users,** read [this](https://github.com/ravindu644/Android-Kernel-Tutorials/tree/main/toolchains#additional-notes).

+- Keep in mind that **you don't need to manually download any of these toolchains** since my build scripts handle everything for you :)

 - Next, go to [build_scripts](./build_scripts/), choose the appropriate script, download it, and place it inside your kernel's root directory.

 <img src="./screenshots/7.png">

-- Keep in mind that **you don't need to manually download any of these** since my build scripts handle everything for you :)

 - **❗If your device is Samsung Exynos, it doesn't support compiling the kernel in a separated 'out' directory.
 So, [edit your build script like this](./patches/001.nuke_out.patch)**